Hollywood Blonds: Steve Austin and Brian Pillman

 Windham's attack shifted Flair's focus away from the Hollywood Blonds, which in turn meant that Arn Anderson needed a new tag team partner.
 Not long after the Clash, Paul Roma was introduced as the fourth Horseman and would team with Anderson in the Horsemen/Blonds feud.
 On July 18, at Beach Blast, Roma and Anderson were beaten by the Blonds, who cheated to retain their titles.
 Not long after Beach Blast, Pillman injured his ankle and was unable to compete at a scheduled title match at Clash of the Champions XXIV.
 However, due to WCW taping policies, Arn Anderson and Paul Roma had already been taped as the World Tag Team Champions so the title change had to happen despite Pillman being injured.
 Austin teamed with "Lord" Steven Regal at the Clash where they dropped the titles to Roma and Anderson.

 As soon as the Blonds dropped the titles, the team was again temporarily split up.
 Austin and Pillman both claimed that it was for political reasons.
 Austin was given a singles push challenging Dustin Rhodes for the WCW United States Heavyweight Championship.
-After Pillman finally recovered, he and Austin had a few more matches together taking on teams such as Marcus Alexander Bagwell and 2 Cold Scorpio, Scorpio and Ron Simmons, Simmons and Ice Train, and jobber tag team Frankie Rowe and Jimmy Rogers.
+After Pillman finally recovered, he and Austin had a few more matches together taking on teams such as Marcus Alexander Bagwell and 2 Cold Scorpio, Scorpio and Ron Simmons, Simmons and Ice Train, jobber tag teams Frankie Lancaster and Mark Starr and Frankie Rowe and Jimmy Rogers.
 The Blonds also confronted The Nasty Boys and Missy Hyatt during an interview after The Nasty Boys had won the titles from Anderson and Roma.
 The Blonds' last match as a team took place on the October 30, 1993 episode of Saturday Night.
 After the Blonds had defeated a jobber tag team, Col. Rob Parker (who had just become Austin's new manager) came to ringside to congratulate Austin (and not Pillman) on winning the match.
 Pillman took exception to Parker snubbing him.
 Parker brought up Pillman's bad leg and said if he was a race horse, he would put him down.
 Pillman attacked Parker, which in turn led to Austin attacking and turning on Pillman, turning Pillman face and breaking up the Hollywood Blonds for the third and final time.

 The Austin/Pillman feud was never pushed intensely and at times played more for comedy than emotion, a fact underscored by Pillman being more interested in putting Parker in a chicken suit than getting back at Austin.